Welcome to Healing the Split

 What you’ll get

-One long-form Essay a month.
+One long-form essay a week.
 Bi-weekly Case Notes from clinic.
 Weekly Practices — small, actionable things to do.
 Monthly Q&A.

 Two practical notes